 Thyroid and endocrine surgery

-The range of endocrine surgery at the Pyramid Clinic includes surgery of the thyroid, parathyroid and adrenal glands.
-Complex findings are discussed with specialists in endocrinology, taking an interdisciplinary approach, and indications are determined together.
+The range of endocrine surgery at the Pyramid Clinic includes thyroid, parathyroid and adrenal gland surgery.
+Complex findings are discussed with specialists in endocrinology, taking an interdisciplinary approach, and indications are assessed together.

-Small nodules on the thyroid are common in young women.
+If isolated nodules or lumps occur in the thyroid gland, these require further investigation.
+Formation of nodules in the thyroid gland is very common and is due to excessive production of thyroid hormone.
+This causes uncontrolled but benign growth of thyroid cells.
+In the vast majority of cases, thyroid nodules are benign.
+However, as they increase in size and take up more space, these benign changes can displace neighbouring organs.
+If a malignant condition is suspected and if there are large nodules causing displacement, surgery is necessary.
 We offer minimally invasive video-assisted thyroidectomy (MIVAT) to meet the high cosmetic demands in these cases.
 With appropriate surgical expertise, this cosmetically favourable method can be used as an alternative to the classic throat incision.
 In this new endoscopically assisted method, the incision is reduced to a length of 2 to 3 cm and is barely visible if it correctly follows a skin crease.

-By using a latest-generation neuromonitor, which monitors nerve function during surgery with electromyography, the risk of injury to the laryngeal nerves controlling vocal cord function is reduced to a minimum.
+The function of a neuromonitor is to monitor nerve function during surgery using electromyography.
+Using the latest generation of neuromonitor, the risk of injury to the laryngeal nerves, which control vocal cord function, is reduced to a minimum.
 Problems with temporary hoarseness after surgery can thus be significantly reduced.
 In order to avoid damage to the parathyroid glands, which are embedded in the surface of the thyroid gland, imaging is used during the procedure and care is taken to ensure there is no injury to their blood supply.
 The risk of postoperative hypocalcaemia is estimated based on a parathyroid hormone test on the first postoperative day and calcium substitution may be begun, depending on the result.
 Emergency readmission due to tetany (involuntary muscle contraction) can thus be eliminated.